A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 In order to obtain an estimate of energy reconstruction with this setup and also the feasibility of our simulation capabilities, we use the algorithm described above to generate clusters in the electromagnetic calorimeter for different beam energies.
 The energy in the electromagnetic calorimeter is then reconstructed by counting the cluster size, i.e.\ the number of digitized hits.
 We then use the knowledge of beam energies from the simulation to perform a simple linear calibration.
 This transforms the number of digitised hits to an energy measurement.

 This linear calibration is then applied to every cluster and compared to the true value from the simulation.
 We choose a subset of specific energies and simulate several thousand events for each.
 Uncertainties in the energy measurement are estimated by looking at the spread of measured energies.
 We obtain the result displayed in \cref{fig:RecoEnergyVsTrueEnergy}.
-We also show the result of the ratio of energy reconstruction uncertainty to true beam energy in \cref{fig:CaloPerfomance}.
+We also show the result of the ratio of energy reconstruction resolution to true beam energy in \cref{fig:CaloPerfomance}.

-The linear calibration exhibits a trend towards reconstructed energies being slightly too low for larger beam energies, which could be alleviated by a more sophisticated calibration.
-We can, however, already see that the calorimeter can be efficiently used as a veto, where the achieved accuracy is sufficient identifying electrons in our signal region.
-The implications of the accuracy determined here on the overall performance of \lohengrin is discussed in \cref{sec:lohengrin:physics}.
+The linear calibration exhibits a trend towards reconstructed energies being slightly too low for larger beam energies, which could be alleviated by a more sophisticated calibration\footnote{In fact, we use additional analog signal information from the calorimeter cells for the actual event veto due to timing reasons - this is described in \cref{sec:lohengrin:sensitivity}.}.